Preschool: United States

 In the United States, nursery school is provided in a variety of settings.
 In general, preschool is meant to be voluntary and promote development in children through planned programs.
-Preschool is defined as: "center-based programs for four-year olds that are fully or partially funded by state education agencies and that are operated in schools or under the direction of state and local education agencies".
+Preschool is defined as a full year or longer of "center-based programs for four-year olds that are fully or partially funded by state education agencies and that are operated in schools or under the direction of state and local education agencies".
 Preschools, both private and school sponsored, are available for children from ages three to five.
 Many of these programs follow similar curriculum as pre-kindergarten.

 In the United States, preschool education emphasizes individuality.
 Children are frequently permitted to choose from a variety of activities, using a learning center approach.
 During these times, some children draw or paint, some play house, some play with puzzles while some listen to the teacher read a story aloud.
 Activities vary in each session.
 Each child is assumed to have particular strengths and weaknesses to be encouraged or ameliorated by the teachers.
 A typical belief is that "children's play is their work" and that by allowing them to select the type of play, the child will meet his or her developmental needs.
 Preschools also adopt American ideas about justice, such as the rule of law and the idea that everyone is innocent until proven guilty.
-Teachers don't always actively intervene in disputes and encourage children to resolve disputes independently by using verbal strategies ("use your words"), stating objectively what the problem or issues are, and then discussing what steps can be taken to resolve it.
+Teachers do not always actively intervene in disputes and encourage children to resolve disputes independently by using verbal strategies ("use your words"), stating objectively what the problem or issues are, and then discussing what steps can be taken to resolve it.
 Punishments that may or may not include time outs are rarely carried out by teachers.
 Children are encouraged to apologize after understanding what has happened rather than blindly apologize.
 Children are also encouraged to think through steps they can take to make up for their misbehavior.
 Teachers assist children by explaining what happened and what was wrong in their behavior, before any decision to punish is made.
 Self-expressive language skills are emphasized through informal interactions with teachers and through structured group activities such as show and tell exercises to enable the child to describe an experience to an adult.
 Resources vary depending on the wealth of the students, but generally are better equipped than other cultures.
 Most programs are not subsidized by government, making preschools relatively expensive even though the staff is typically poorly compensated.
 Student-teacher ratios are lower than in other cultures, ideally about 15 students per group.
 Parents and teachers see teachers as extensions of or partial substitutes for parents and consequently emphasize personal relationships and consistent expectations at home and at school.